ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 Tier 2: Commercial Banks (The Interbank Market)

 Major banks — JP Morgan, HSBC, Deutsche Bank, Citigroup — form the interbank market.
 They transact directly with each other at prices not available to retail participants.
 These institutions make markets, absorb enormous order flow, and have information advantages that retail traders simply cannot replicate.
+The interbank market is where "true" forex prices are made.

 Tier 3: Hedge Funds and Large Speculators

-Tier 4: Retail Brokers
+Tier 4: Retail Brokers and Aggregators

 Tier 5: Retail Traders

 You.
 The individual trader with a laptop and an opinion on EUR/USD.
-Retail traders are important to brokers as a revenue source, but have no meaningful impact on price.
+Retail traders are important to brokers as a revenue source but have no meaningful impact on price.
 This is not pessimistic — it is clarifying.
 Your edge cannot come from moving the market.
 It must come from reading it correctly.

 Key Takeaways